Fujio-Turner/cb_completed_request/README.md

 **⚠️ Warning**: Large date ranges with fine-grained groupings may cause chart rendering errors.
 The tool will alert you and suggest better combinations.

 ## Release Notes

+### Version 3.16.0 (September 25, 2025)
+- New: Insights shows query count and % of total queries (closes #107)
+- Docs: Improved kernTime explanations in Insights and Analysis Hub (closes #106, #108)
+- Fix: Parse JSON statement parsing error and better debugging on failed JSON (closes #104, #105)

 ### Version 3.15.0 (September 16, 2025)
 - New: Upload .json file option in Parse JSON (closes #99)